Last updated on March 13th, 2026 at 01:02 pm

 Florida has plenty of small-town festivals built around local products – strawberries, every type of seafood, even swamp cabbage.

-But Lake Placid has a product you might not know about – caladiums – and the charming Central Florida town celebrates the colorful landscaping plant the annual Lake Placid Caladium Festival.
+But Lake Placid has a product you might not know about – caladiums – and this charming Central Florida town celebrates the colorful landscaping plant the annual Lake Placid Caladium Festival.

 The Lake Placid Caladium Festival will offer arts and crafts, a beer garden, food booths, entertainment and an antique and classic car and bike show.
 There is a schedule of entertainment that includes cloggers, country bands, classic rock, blue grass and local favorites.